Law

 What Does Numbers 15:37-41 Mean?

 The law in Numbers 15:37-41 defines God's command for the Israelites to make tassels on the corners of their garments, with a blue cord on each tassel.
-These tassels were a visual reminder to obey all of God’s commandments and not to follow their own hearts or eyes, which could lead them into sin.
-It was a daily, wearable sign of their covenant relationship with the Lord, who had brought them out of Egypt.
+These tassels were a visual reminder to obey all of God’s commandments and not to follow their own hearts or eyes, which could lead them astray.
+It was a daily symbol of holiness and faithfulness to the Lord who brought them out of Egypt.

 Numbers 15:37-41